jemercie/ft_nm/notions.md

 ## Sections

-defined by a section hjeader.
-Sectuions headers are in an array called the section header table specified in the ELF header (**e_shoff**), it also specifies the size of each program header entry (**e_shentsize**) and the numbre of entries (**e_shnum**)
+defined by a section header.
+Sections headers are in an array called the section header table specified in the ELF header (**e_shoff**), it also specifies the size of each program header entry (**e_shentsize**) and the numbre of entries (**e_shnum**)

 they are used only duriong linking and by tools such as debuggers.
 During execution and also when reverse engeineering, only the segments count.

-we can test it : use sstripto remove all sections from an executable and use readelf --sections.
+we can test it : use sstrip to remove all sections from an executable and use readelf --sections.
  It prints an error but our executable still runs just fine

 ```
 typedef struct elf64_shdr {